-AC or DC coupling refers to the way in which solar panels are coupled or linked to a battery system.
+AC or DC coupling refers to the way solar panels are coupled or linked to a battery system.

-Over recent years battery and inverter technology has improved significantly with many new battery types emerging as manufacturers explore different ways to add or couple batteries to new or existing solar systems.
-The original Tesla Powerwall was the first High Voltage DC battery system and since HV batteries have become increasingly popular.
-More recently AC battery systems have been developed by many leading manufacturers including Tesla, Sonnen and Enphase.
+Over recent years battery technology has improved significantly with many new lithium battery types emerging as manufacturers explore different ways to add or couple batteries to new or existing solar systems.
+The original Tesla Powerwall was the first 'high voltage' DC battery system and since then high voltage (200-500V) batteries have become increasingly popular.
+More recently AC batteries have been developed by many leading manufacturers including Tesla, Sonnen and Enphase.

 With the many complex varieties of battery storage systems now available, here we explain the advantages and disadvantages of each type.

-Why would you use an AC coupled system rather than DC coupled?
-Most modern solar grid-tie systems use solar inverters to convert solar DC power directly to AC power which can then be used immediately by most appliances.
-The cost of solar inverters is much lower for larger systems as they can handle high DC voltages (up to 600V), this means solar panels can be installed in long strings (in series) which is far easier and simpler to install.
-AC coupled systems are also more efficient during day when there is high AC demand such as air-conditioning systems, modern appliances and pool pumps.
+Why would you use an AC coupled 'off-grid' system rather than DC coupled?
+One reason is most modern solar grid-tie systems use solar inverters to convert solar DC power directly to AC power which can then be used immediately by most modern appliances.
+In addition the installation cost of string solar inverters is lower for larger systems as they operate at much higher DC voltages (200-600V) which means solar panels can be installed in long strings making it far easier and simpler to install.
+AC coupled systems are also more efficient during the day when there is high AC power demand such as air-conditioning systems, modern kitchen appliances and pool pumps.

-Below is the full breakdown of advantages and disadvantages of each type...
+Below are the full details of the advantages and disadvantages of each type...

 - Very high efficiency - up to 99% battery charging efficiency (using MPPT)

-- Great low cost setup for smaller off-grid systems up to 3kW
+- Great low cost setup for smaller off-grid systems up to 2-3kW

 - Ideal for small auto or marine systems requiring only 1 - 2 solar panels.

-- Scalable - Additional panels and controllers can be easily added if you require more solar panels.
+- Modular - Additional panels and controllers can be easily added if you require more solar panels.

 - Very efficient for running DC appliances and loads.

-- If a electricity service provider restricts the size of solar allowed to be installed (ie. 5kW max), additional solar can then be added using DC coupling.
+- If your electricity service provider restricts the size of solar allowed to be installed (ie. 5kW max), additional solar can be added using DC coupling.

-- Much more complex to setup larger systems above 3kW as multiple strings are required in parallel, plus string fusing.
+- More complex to setup systems above 1-2kW as multiple strings are required in parallel, plus string fusing.

-- More expensive to setup for systems above 5kW as multiple higher voltage solar charge controllers are required.
+- Much more expensive to setup for systems above 5kW as multiple higher voltage solar charge controllers are required.

 - Lower efficiency when powering large AC loads during the day due to the conversion from DC-DC-AC.